More Jobs from Tourism — but at What Cost? How the Labor Market on the Balearic Islands Is Changing

 Regional reality, national framework

 The Balearic Islands are a hotspot, but the trend is reflected across Spain: almost three million people work nationwide in tourism.
 In Mallorca you can see the effects every day — extra cleaning teams, more luggage trolleys at the airport, hotel buses in front of the Club de Mar.
 But this density of employment also intensifies competition in the housing market.
-If you stand at the Plaça in the morning with a cappuccino in your hand, you don't just hear foreign languages — you hear colleagues and neighbors commuting between early and late shifts.
+If you stand at the Plaça in the morning with a cappuccino in your hand, you don't just hear foreign workers — you hear colleagues and neighbors commuting between early and late shifts.

 Problems that remain — and solutions that are often too limited